Check my pension and the progress of my retirement savings

 They’re usually only public sector or older workplace pension schemes.

-If you belong to one, your pension provider will usually send you an annual benefit statement.
+If you are actively contributing to one, your pension provider will usually send you an annual benefit statement.

 If you don’t receive a statement, you can ask for one.